-Lone Worker Risk Assessments: Guide and Template
+Lone Worker Risk Assessment: Guide and Template

 Lone Worker Risk Assessments: Your responsibilities

-- Identify hazards that could cause injury or illness
+- Identify hazards that could cause injury or illness,

-- Identify the level of risk and likelihood that someone could be harmed
+- Identify the level of risk and likelihood that someone could be harmed,

 - Put measures in place to reduce, control or remove potential hazards to employees.